-Grading Scheme and Procedures

-Detailed grading policy:
+Grading Scheme and Procedures Detailed grading policy:

-Quizzes (50% total) You will have four chapter quizzes in this course.
-The quizzes reflect information in your assigned chapter readings.
+Exams (100 points each) Students will have four major exams, each covering 3 chapters in this course.
+The exams reflect information in the assigned chapter readings.
 On the exams, questions reflect specific topics in the field of general psychology.
-The exams will also provide opportunities to show what you have learned about research and theories presented within each topic.
-Through weekly news announcements, students will be notified when quizzes are open and dates of closing.
+The exams will also provide opportunities to show what has been learned about research and theories presented within each topic.
+Exam dates will be provided with class schedule.

-Critical thinking exercises (40%) You will have several critical thinking exercises in this class.
-The goal of each exercise is to help you develop critical thinking skills and improve your ability to synthesize information in general psychology.
-Additional details for each exercise will be provided through weekly news announcements.
+Reviews (25 points each) Prior to each exam students will complete a review in class.
+The goal of each review is to help you develop critical thinking skills and improve your ability to synthesize information in general psychology.